Dirlingtolm History, Family Crest & Coats of Arms

 Dirlingtolm is a name of ancient Anglo-Saxon origin and comes from a family once having lived in the lands of Darlington which originally derived from Deorling's farm or manor.

 Early Origins of the Dirlingtolm family

-Another 175 words (12 lines of text) covering the years 1296 and 1281 are included under the topic Early Dirlingtolm History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Dirlingtolm research.
+Another 88 words (6 lines of text) covering the years 1296 and 1281 are included under the topic Early Dirlingtolm History in all our PDF Extended History products and printed products wherever possible.

 Dirlingtolm Spelling Variations

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Dirlingtolm has been recorded under many different variations, including Darlington, Derlington, Darlingtone, Derlingtone and many more.

 Early Notables of the Dirlingtolm family (pre 1700)